Win2SocksSoftware/PluginDemo/README.md

     | `address` | The real destination address.
 Usually needs to inform the proxy server of this address. |
     | `port` | The real destination port.
 Usually needs to inform the proxy server of this port. |

     This method will be called whenever there is `UDP` data sent.
-You should implement logic for encrypting or confusing `UDP` datagrams in this method.
+You should implement logic for encrypting or confusing `UDP` datagrams in this method, then send to proxy server.

     Since `UDP` is a connectionless protocol and for performance reasons, Win2Socks does not synchronize the `send` operation of the `UDP` session.
 Therefore, this method may be called by multiple threads at the same time.
 If you need to access shared resources (usually member variables of a class) in this method, you need to implement multi-thread synchronization.
 The usual choice is to use `lock` or use the thread-safe collection class under the [`System.Collections.Concurrent`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent?view=netframework-4.7.2) namespace.